pyocd/pyOCD/CONTRIBUTING.md

 tests on a wide range of boards for every pull request using our CI setup.
 Changes must pass on all tested boards before the the pull request can be merged.

-The [Developers' Guide](docs/DEVELOPERS_GUIDE.md) describes how to create your development environment.
+The [developers' guide](docs/DEVELOPERS_GUIDE.md) describes how to create your development environment.
-The [Automated Tests guide](docs/AUTOMATED_TEST.md) provides information about the available types of tests and describes how to run the tests.
+The [automated tests guide](docs/AUTOMATED_TESTS.md) provides information about the available types of tests and describes how to run the tests.